 Add in the amount of water listed on the instant mashed potato package, plus a tiny bit extra to account for the eggs.
 Mix together with hot water in the bag, close, and let it sit until the potatoes are ready.

 Just like instant cereals, you can really add whatever extra toppings or ingredients you feel like.
 Some other ideas include dehydrated chopped chives, garlic powder, powdered milk for creaminess, a packet of parmesan cheese or red pepper flake (from pizza joints), or a packet of butter (from fast-food restaurants).

-If you really want a change from the norm and you enjoy doing some baking at home, a biscotti is an excellent food to make.
+If you really want a change from the norm and you enjoy doing some baking at home, a biscotti is an excellent backpacking breakfast idea.
 It is crunchy, hard enough that it won’t crumble in your backpack, and it will store well for second or even third-day breakfasts.

 In the spirit of breakfast, here is a tasty chocolate chip & coffee biscotti, made especially with backpackers in mind.

 - 1 tsp cinnamon

 - 2 tablespoons ground coffee (dark roast is best)

 - 1 cup chocolate chips (go for dark chocolate for health)

 - 2 tablespoons canola oil (or coconut oil)